Al-Qaeda in Bosnia and Herzegovina: Origins

-At the onset of the Bosnian War, the then president Alija Izetbegović turned to the Muslim world for support in Bosnia's war efforts.
+At the onset of the Bosnian War, the then-president Alija Izetbegović turned to the Muslim world for support in Bosnia's war efforts.
 This call brought along with it arms, money and an influx of foreign fighters, some of them mujahideen from Afghanistan who had fought against the Soviets.
 Estimates of the number who came to Bosnia range from 500 to 1,500 foreign fighters, probably around 1,000, many of whom came from Pakistan after their government expelled former fighters of the Afghan resistance.
 In addition to Afghan resistance fighters, foreign volunteers came from Europe, with Madrid allegedly being a center for recruitment in Europe.
 Abu Dahdah recruited many fighters out of the Abu Bakr mosque.

 It was alleged that between 1993 and 1996, al-Qaeda-leader Osama bin Laden visited camps in the country on a Bosnian passport.
-According to the German journalist Renate Flottau, Osama bin Laden visited Bosnia and met with Izetbegović in 1993, however Marko Attila Hoare, while not dismissing the possibility out of hand, noted discrepancies between Flottau's claims and Izetbegović's account that he had no recollection of meeting bin Laden.
+According to the German journalist Renate Flottau, bin Laden visited Bosnia and met with Izetbegović in 1993, however Marko Attila Hoare, while not dismissing the possibility out of hand, noted discrepancies between Flottau's claims and Izetbegović's account that he had no recollection of meeting bin Laden.
 Al-Qaeda, through a Vienna-based charity linked to bin Laden (Third World Relief Agency), funneled millions of dollars in contributions to the Bosnians, trained mujahideen to go and fight in Bosnia, and maintained an office in neighboring Croatia's capital Zagreb.